Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://Agent-Hellboy.github.io/gunicorn-prometheus-exporter)
 [![PyPI Downloads](https://static.pepy.tech/badge/gunicorn-prometheus-exporter)](https://pepy.tech/projects/gunicorn-prometheus-exporter)

-A comprehensive Prometheus metrics exporter for Gunicorn WSGI servers with support for multiple worker types and advanced monitoring capabilities, featuring innovative Redis-based storage, YAML configuration support, and advanced signal handling.
+A comprehensive Prometheus metrics exporter for Gunicorn WSGI servers with support for multiple worker types and advanced monitoring capabilities by hacking into gunicorn's internal to capture metrics at the webserver layer, featuring innovative Redis-based storage (implemented as part of the Prometheus spec), YAML configuration support, and capturing  signals as a metric.
 This Gunicorn worker plugin exports Prometheus metrics to monitor worker performance, including memory usage, CPU usage, request durations, and error tracking (trying to replace <https://docs.gunicorn.org/en/stable/instrumentation.html> with extra info).
 It also aims to replace request-level tracking, such as the number of requests made to a particular endpoint, for any framework (e.g., Flask, Django, and others) that conforms to the WSGI specification.

 ## WSGI Protocol Limitations & Error Handling